utxostack/utxo-stack-doc/docs/glossary.md

 A DA chain light client node can verify DA chain blocks with high confidence by using the data availability sampling protocol.

-### App chain
+### Branch chain

-An app chain is a layer-2 rollup chain that maintains a chain state contract on the RGB++ layer.
+A Branch chain is a layer-2 rollup chain that maintains a chain state contract on the RGB++ layer.
 A challenge of invalid layer-2 state can be sent from the RGB++ layer.

-### App chain validator
+### Branch chain validator

-An App chain validator who has a stake in the App chain staking contract.
+A Branch chain validator who has a stake in the Branch chain staking contract.
 A validator has the chance to participate in the consensus of a block by signing.
 A validator's stake will be slashed if they sign an invalid block.

-### App chain light client (RGB++ contract)
+### Branch chain light client (RGB++ contract)

-An App chain light client deployed on the RGB++ layer.
-RGB++ contracts can access the light client to prove the App chain's state.
+A Branch chain light client deployed on the RGB++ layer.
+RGB++ contracts can access the light client to prove the Branch chain's state.

 ### Challenge Period